tnakamot/shockwave-from-tonga/README.md

 ## How To

-If you want to reproduce the same vidoes above, you need Python 3.8 (or above) and the following python modules:
+If you want to reproduce the same videos above, follow the instructions below.

+### Prerequisite

+You need the following software packages on your machine:

+ * Python 3.8
+ * InlufxDB 1.6.4
+ * OpenCV 4.2.0 and its python binding

+In addition, you need the following python modules.

- * tqdm (version 4.30 or newer)
+ * tqdm 4.30.0
- * BeautifulSoup (version 4.8.2 or newer)
+ * BeautifulSoup 4.8.2
- * numpy (version 1.1.17.4 or newer)
+ * numpy 1.17.4
- * matplotlib (version 3.1.2 or newer)
+ * matplotlib 3.1.2
- * cartopy (0.17.0 or newer)
+ * cartopy 0.17.0
- * geopy (1.20.0 or newer)
+ * geopy 1.20.0
- * OpenCV (4.2.0 or newer)
+ * influxdb 5.2.0
- * Pillow (9.0.0 or newer)
+ * Pillow 9.0.0

+The versions above are the ones that the author is using.
+You may use other versions, but they may not work.

-On Ubuntu 20.04, the above packages except Pillow can be obtained through the `apt` command:
+On Ubuntu 20.04, you can install the above packages except Pillow the `apt` command:

 ```
- $ sudo apt install python3 python3-pip python3-bs4 python3-matplotlib python3-cartopy python3-geopy python3-opencv
+ $ sudo apt install python3 influxdb python3-influxdb python3-opencv python3-tqdm python3-bs4 python3-numpy python3-matplotlib python3-cartopy python3-geopy
 ```

-The Pillow needs to be installed via `pip` to obtain the latest version:
+Then, you need to install Pillow with the commands below:

 ```
+ $ sudo apt install python3-pip
  $ python3 -m pip install Pillow
 ```

+### Pressure Data in Japan

-Then, run the commnad below to download the barometric pressure data from JMA:
+To reproduce the videos of the pressure data over the map of Japan, run the commnad below to download the barometric pressure data from JMA:

 ```
  $ python3 collect_data_from_jma.py